The peace of the early morning was shattered by the starting of powerful motors and the grinding of metal wheels against metal tracks.

 Twisted roots, still attached to the soil of their growth, were exposed, naked and upturned.
 Bark hung in torn strips from the bruised and broken wooden flesh, while the birds circled overhead searching for their homes.

-The Good Book tells us God gave us stewardship over nature.
-I believe if we must destroy nature to allow for human progress, we should be responsible enough to at least replace what we have killed.
+I believe we are stewards of nature and if we must destroy nature to allow for human progress, we should be responsible enough to at least replace what we have killed.